 The County shall, under South Dakota statutes, have the authority to control development in the entire County with exception of that area located within the Corporate Limits of the municipalities.
 Each municipality having filed comprehensive plans will work in cooperation with the County to control growth and development near the city-limits.
 The City of Vermillion is an exception, wherein the City exercises extraterritorial zoning jurisdiction outside of the established corporate limits.

-(Res.
-09-22, Amended, September 29, 2009)

 B. INTERGOVERNMENTAL CONSIDERATIONS